 |2010 or later||Day the child turns 6||Last day before the child turns 9|

 Essentially, you have about a 3-year window to apply for the $1,200 grant after your child turns 6.

 The BCTESG payments are made by Employment and Social Development Canada (ESDC) on behalf of the Government of British Columbia.

 Is BCTESG Taxable?

 The B.C.
-Training and Education Grant remains tax-free until when your child enrolls in a qualifying post-secondary education program and makes withdrawals from their RESP.
+Training and Education Grant remains tax-free until your child enrolls in a qualifying post-secondary education program and withdraws from their RESP.

 Typically, your child will have little to no other income as a student and will not be required to pay taxes based on their tax bracket.

-Grant money withdrawals from an RESP are referred to as Educational Assistance Payments (EAP).
+Grant money withdrawals from an RESP are called Educational Assistance Payments (EAP).
 If your child does not pursue education after graduating from high school, you must return the BCTESG.

 If you have questions about how the grant is administered, you can call 1-888-276-3624.